-Is it common to have dental fear and anxiety?
+Is it common to have dental fear and dental anxiety?

 If this sounds like you, keep in mind that you don’t have to avoid getting the dental care you need.
-At Lincoln Family Dentistry, we have the tools, techniques, and caring manner to help you face these dental fears and keep your mouth healthy.
+At Lincoln Family Dentistry, we have the tools, techniques, and caring manner to help you face these dental fears.
+In the end, we can help you keep your mouth healthy.

 It’s easy to blame mom and dad for shortcomings, but what’s really behind dental fear?
 While many of our views of dental work can be shaped by our families, a recent study at North Carolina University has shown that an individual’s overall anxiety level is actually a better indicator of how a person tends to react at dental visits.
 With that being said, there are a few other factors that can contribute to dental fear: